smasse/CustomSoundCommandDemo/README.md

 # SoundCommandApps for Demo #

-GitLab project SoundCommandApps contains applications to execute sound commands from dolphins or other participants via DC Dolphin Communicator app.
+Application demo to execute sound commands from dolphins or other participants via DC Dolphin Communicator app.

 # Application SC Sound Command Demo #